white-richard/HyperCore/README.md

 ## Framework Overview
 HyperCore is a framework that supports constructing, developing, and evaluating hyperbolic foundation models from multiple levels, from fundamental training schemes to modules with hyperbolic layers to the models and downstream tasks themselves.
 See framework snapshot for visual organization.

 - **Hyperbolic manifold and optimizers:** These are essential building blocks of training any hyperbolic foundation model.
 HyperCore builds on top of the well-optimized manifolds and optimizers of [Geoopt](https://github.com/geoopt/geoopt).
-HyperCore extends the manifolds to incoporate more fundamental operations, e.g. [hyperbolic entailment cones](https://arxiv.org/abs/2304.09172).
+HyperCore extends the manifolds to incorporate more fundamental operations, e.g. [hyperbolic entailment cones](https://arxiv.org/abs/2304.09172).
 The optimizers also allow for seemless transition to hyperbolic training schemes (see the [above section](#training-a-hyperbolic-vision-transformer)).
 - **Hyperbolic Modules and Layers:** HyperCore implemented an extensive list of modules and layers from current research to support building both existing and new hyperbolic foundation models.
 Additionally, novel hyperbolic modules were developed specifically for HyperCore for building hyperbolic foundation models, such as performing hyperbolic RoPE through pseudo Lorentzian rotations.
-- **Lower-level Hyperbolic Models:** HyperCore supports building building-block hyperbolic neural networks (e.g. GNNs, CNNs, etc) and hyperbolic foundation models (e.g. ViT and Tranformer), implemented in [models](hypercore/models) with examples in [example_usage](example_usage).
+- **Lower-level Hyperbolic Models:** HyperCore supports building-block hyperbolic neural networks (e.g. GNNs, CNNs, etc) and hyperbolic foundation models (e.g. ViT and Transformer), implemented in [models](hypercore/models) with examples in [example_usage](example_usage).
 - **Higher-level Hyperbolic Models:** With the lower-level hyperbolic models, HyperCore also supports building higher-level hyperbolic foundation models, such as fully hyperbolic CLIP models, hyperbolic GraphRAG models, and hyperbolic fine-tuning.
-These are implemented in in [models](hypercore/models) with examples in [example_usage](example_usage).
+These are implemented in [models](hypercore/models) with examples in [example_usage](example_usage).
 - **Downstream Tasks Support:** Many hyperbolic operations for downstream tasks are also implemented, such as hyperbolic loss functions.

 ![Framework Snapshot](assets/snapshot.png)